uhasmicoda/MySeleniumNewRepo/New Text Document.md

 ## 19 PropertyFile

 1 What is common data

-In automation testing,
-Common data refers to the set of values or inputs that are shared across multiple test cases.
+In automation testing, Common data refers to the set of values or inputs that are shared across multiple test cases.
 These include reusable information like URLs, usernames, passwords, browser names, or environment details that don’t change frequently.
 Instead of hardcoding these values in every script, I store them in a centralized location such as a properties file, Excel sheet, or configuration class.
 This makes the framework more maintainable and reduces duplication — so if any common value changes, I just update it once and all related tests automatically use the new data.

 2 What is property file

 A property file is a simple text file that stores configuration data in key–value pairs.
 In Selenium, we use it to store common test data like URL, browser, username, password, and timeouts.
 This helps avoid hardcoding, makes the framework more flexible, and allows us to maintain environment-specific data easily.
 If any value changes, we just update the property file instead of touching the code.

-3 How you implemented
+3 How you implemented property fileUtility

 In my framework, I implemented a property file to store all the common configuration data like URL, browser name, username, password, and timeouts.
 This helps to avoid hardcoding values in the test scripts.
 I created a FileUtility class that reads the property file using FileInputStream and the Properties class provided by Java.
 Inside this utility, I used the getProperty() method to fetch values based on the key.
 For example, if I need the application URL or browser name in my test script, I just call the utility method with the key instead of hardcoding it.
 This makes the framework more flexible and easy to maintain because whenever there is a change, like a new URL or credentials, I only need to update the property file and not the test code.
 Overall, it centralizes common data, improves reusability, and makes the framework more professional.